AdobeDocs/analytics-platform.en/help/data-views/configure-dataviews.md

 * In the data views user interface, you specify the default attribution. **Note**: At a later date, you will be able to override these settings in Workspace projects.
 However, this functionality is not currently available.

 * Attribution settings in Customer Journey Analytics are non-destructive and retroactive.
 In other words, you cannot do irreparable harm to your datasets in Customer Journey Analytics.
-Even if you accidentally delete something, you can always go back to Experience Platform and bring the dataset back in.
+Even if you accidentally delete something, you can always go back to [!UICONTROL Experience Platform] and bring the dataset back in.
 (Keep in mind, however, that bringing the dataset back in will incur additional cost.)

 * If you wish to have a dimension "behave" like a traditional eVar (conversion variable), you should configure it with "Last Touch Visit" attribution by default.